Mother comforting their child who is sad from toxic positivity

 While overcoming negative situations can build resilience, remember that it’s OK to get and accept help.
 Consider professional mental health support if you find yourself using toxic positivity, drugs or alcohol to cope with stress, anxiety, depression or other concerns.

-Easily connect with a mental health consultant in-person or virtually when you’re ready to get care on your terms on your schedule.
+Connect with a mental health consultant in-person or virtually when you’re ready to get care on your terms and schedule.
 Your Allina Health account makes it easy to sign in and get care, whether you schedule an appointment or talk with the next available mental health consultant.

 If you are experiencing a medical or mental health emergency, call 911 or visit the closest Emergency Department.